hetu-script/site-www/docs/en-US/syntax/index.md

 }
 ```

-### when
+### When

-- when statement's condition is optional.
+- 'when' statement's condition is optional.
+If not provided, the interpreter will check the cases and jump to the first branch if the expression evaled as true.
+In this case, the when statement is more like a if else statement except with a little more efficiency because it won't go through every branch.
-- when statement's case could be non-const expression or variables;
+- 'when' statement's case could be non-const expression or variables;
-- when statement's body must be enclosed in curly brackets.
-However, the case branch cloud be a single statement without brackets;
+- 'when' statement's body must be enclosed in curly brackets.
+However, the case branch could be a single statement without brackets;
-- when statement's else branch is optional.
+- 'when' statement's else branch is optional.

 ```dart
 when (condition) {